 Regulation 2 - Water Quality Standards

-The Clean Water Act also requires that ADEQ review the state's water quality standards every three years (see Triennial Review process).
-ADEQ may petition the APC&EC to amend Regulation 2 at any time.
-Third parties (entities outside of ADEQ, such as industries or municipalities) may petition the APC&EC to amend water quality standards at any time.
+The Clean Water Act also requires that DEQ review the state's water quality standards every three years (see Triennial Review process).
+DEQ may petition the APC&EC to amend Regulation 2 at any time.
+Third parties (entities outside of DEQ, such as industries or municipalities) may petition the APC&EC to amend water quality standards at any time.
 Typically this is done through a Use Attainability Analysis, Water Effects Ratio, or Environmental Improvement Project.

 What are Water Quality Standards?